 - The affiliation or pending transfer to the department or to the non-university research institute of the applicant or host.

-- Any other situation that would compromise your ability to evaluate the proposal impartially.
+- Any other situation that would compromise the ability to unbiasedly evaluate the proposal.